wirdes/Linked-List/README.md

-features of the Code\n
+features of the Code
 Sequential addition function
 Delete function
 Printing all data

-If you have a isue code , you can write a message
+#If you have a isue code , you can write a message